-This course is a critical examination of the symbiotic relationship between the mass media and professional sports franchises and major college athletic programs.
+Critically examines the symbiotic relationship between the mass media and professional sports franchises and major college athletic programs.
 This course deals with the workings and processes behind executing the proper techniques of sports information and media relations, as well as an analysis of the culture of sports in modern society.
 Students will develop a practical focus on sports information and promotion, including the role of the sports information director and events promoter, with emphasis on advanced concepts of public relations, publicity and marketing.
 Prerequisite: COM-240 or permission of instructor.

-COM-352 Chinese and American Intercultural Communication 3 credits
+COM-352 Chinese and American Intercultural Communication

-This course is designed to help students learn more about Chinese culture and communication.
+Instructs students about Chinese culture and communication.
 Culture impacts communication practices and styles in significant and subtle ways.
 Through readings, lectures, discussions, and first-hand interactions with Chinese international students, the students of this course will gain both conceptual and practical understanding of major communication differences between the two cultures, and become a more skilled intercultural communicator.
+Note: This course is cross-listed as GLS-352.
+Students may not get credit for both COM-352 and GLS-352.